Enhanced inference for distributions and quantiles of individual treatment effects in various experiments: Completely randomized experiments

 Theorem \ref{thm:treated} has several implications.
-First, the prediction interval $\mathcal{I}_{\treat(k)}^{\alpha}$ in (b) is the same as the confidence interval for $\tau_{(n_{\control}+k)}$ constructed in \citet{CDLM21quantile}, whose validity follows immediately from Theorem \ref{thm:treated} since $\tau_{(n_{\control}+k)} \ge \tau_{\treat(k)}$.
+First, due to the equivalence in \eqref{eq:p1}, the prediction interval $\mathcal{I}_{\treat(k)}^{\alpha}$ in (b) is the same as the confidence interval for $\tau_{(n_{\control}+k)}$ constructed in \citet{CDLM21quantile}, whose validity follows immediately from Theorem \ref{thm:treated} since $\tau_{(n_{\control}+k)} \ge \tau_{\treat(k)}$.
 However, using $\mathcal{I}_{\treat(k)}^{\alpha}$ as a confidence interval for $\tau_{(n_{\control}+k)}$ may be overly conservative, since $\tau_{(n_{\control}+k)} = \tau_{\treat(k)}$ only when all the control units' effects are below $\tau_{\treat(k)}$.
 Analogously, the prediction interval in (c) is also the same as the confidence interval for $n(c)$ constructed in \citet{CDLM21quantile}, whose validity follows immediately from Theorem \ref{thm:treated} since $n(c) \ge n_\treat(c)$.
 Again, such a confidence interval for $n(c)$ may be overly conservative, since $n(c) = n_\treat(c)$ only when no control units have effects greater than $c$.
-From the above, \citet{CDLM21quantile} essentially used treatment effects for treated units to infer those for all experimental units, which can be overly conservative.
+From the above, \citet{CDLM21quantile} essentially used effect quantiles among treated units, {\rev supplemented with noninformative $(-\infty, \infty)$ intervals for effect quantiles among control units}, to infer those for all experimental units, which can be overly conservative.

+{\rev Second, due to the equivalence relation in \eqref{eq:Hnkc} and \eqref{eq:Hn1kc}, the simultaneous prediction (or confidence) intervals for effect quantiles can also provide simultaneous prediction (or confidence) intervals for numbers or proportions of units with effects exceeding any thresholds.
+Similar results hold for the later theorems as well. }

-Second, by the same logic as Theorem \ref{thm:treated}, we can infer treatment effects on control units.
+Third, by the same logic as Theorem \ref{thm:treated}, we can infer treatment effects on control units.
 This can be achieved by applying Theorem \ref{thm:treated} with switched treatment labels and changed outcome signs.
 Furthermore, we can combine them to infer treatment effects for all units.